 Ladurée

 No self-respecting Francophile can visit Paris without stopping by Ladurée.
-They literally invented macarons (yes, literally), so why not get bunches of joy-inducing pastel sandwich cookies straight from the source?
-Even if macarons aren’t your cup of tea (what is wrong with you?????), they also have great variations of pretty much every classic pastry you can think of, as well as a swanky tea room on the Champs-Elysées.
-Whichever location you choose across Paris, expect to be met with the same mint-green posh décor and excellent quality that speaks for their institutional status.
-There’s even a few (admittedly, less sparkly) Ladurée stands at the airport for some last minute plane treats.
-You literally have no excuse.
+They literally invented macarons (yes, literally, or so they say.
+Italian nuns do non concur…), so why not get bunches of joy-inducing pastel sandwich cookies straight from the source?
+Even if macarons aren’t your cup of tea (what is wrong with you?
+Nut allergies?
+Ok, valid excuse as these things are mostly almonds…), they also have great variations of pretty much every classic pastry you can think of, as well as a few swanky tea rooms (one on the Champs-Elysées).

 PRICE: €€€€